devsecopstalks/website/content/episodes/AWS Security Maturity Roadmap.md

 participants: ['Andrey', 'Mattias', 'Julien']
 ---

-This time we are discussing white paper by Summit Route - AWS Security Maturity Roadmap 2020.
+This time we are discussing the white paper by Summit Route - AWS Security Maturity Roadmap 2020.
-Tune in to learn more about the white paper and recomendations that we pile up on top of it.
+Tune in to learn more about the white paper and recommendations that we pile up on top of it.

 <!--more-->